-Essential Project Elements Eligibility Requirements Prioritization Performance Metrics Low-Barrier- Maintain as few barriers to entry as possible Lease/Occupancy Agreement-Participants must hold a valid, standard, lease/occupancy agreement with TH provider or landlord Rental Assistance/Occupancy Charges- Provide free or subsidized housing units Safety- Provide a safe physical environment with access to residential amenities Services- Voluntary, housing-focused, client-centered services.
+Essential Project Elements Eligibility Requirements Prioritization Performance Metrics Low-Barrier- Maintain as few barriers to entry as possible Lease/Occupancy Agreement- Participants must hold a valid, standard, lease/occupancy agreement with TH provider or landlord Rental Assistance/Occupancy Charges- Provide free or subsidized housing units Safety- Provide a safe physical environment with access to residential amenities Services- Voluntary, housing-focused, client-centered services.
 Create a housing plan and provide (or provide referrals to) needed housing identification services and mainstream resources.
 Must not be disability-related.
-Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Category 4 of the HEARTH Act homeless definition Households appropriate for TH typically score between 4 and 7 on the VI-SPDAT and between 4 and 8 on the F-VI- SPDAT.
+Category 1 of the HEARTH Act homeless definition; or, Category 4 of the HEARTH Act homeless definition Households appropriate for TH typically score between 4 and 7 on the VI-SPDAT and between 4 and 8 on the F-VI- SPDAT.
 The extent to which persons who exit homelessness to permanent housing return to homelessness This measures participants who exited TH to a permanent housing destination in the date range two years prior to the report date range.
-Successful exits from TH to permanent housing destinations Percent participants age 18 or older with earned income at exit Percent participants age 18 or older who have non-cash benefits at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit
+Successful exits from TH to permanent housing destinations Percent participants age 18 or older with earned income at exit Percent participants with 1+ source of non-cash benefits at exit Percent participants age 18 or older who maintained or increased their total income (from all sources) as of the end of the operating year or program exit